 Credit Risk - State law limits investments in general obligations of any state or local government with taxing powers with a rating of "A" or better by a national bond rating service.
 The District's Municipal Bond investments meet state criteria.

 Concentration of Credit Risk - The District places no limit on the amount the District may invest in any one issuer.
-The District has total investments of \$4,282,998 in the OPEB Irrevocable Trust Fund.
-All of the individual municipal bonds exceed 5% of total investments.
+The District has total investments of \$3,850,113 in the OPEB Irrevocable Trust Fund.